-Carcinogenic health risks are defined in terms of the probability of an individual developing cancer as the result of exposure to a given chemical at a given concentration.(153) The incremental probability of developing cancer (that is, the theoretical excess cancer risk) is the additional risk above and beyond the cancer risk that an individual would face in the absence of the exposures characterized in this assessment.
-When assessing mixtures that contain multiple suspected or known carcinogens, the risks for each chemical are summed together to determine the total excess cancer risk.
-In general, the USEPA considers excess cancer risks that are below about 1 chance in 1,000,000 (1×10^{-6}) to be so small as to be negligible.
-Excess cancer risks that range between 1×10^{-6} and 1×10^{-4} are generally considered to be acceptable.(155)
+Carcinogenic health risks are defined in terms of the probability of an individual developing cancer as the result of being exposed to a given chemical at a given concentration.(153) The incremental probability of developing cancer (that is, the theoretical excess cancer risk) is the additional risk above and beyond the cancer risk that an individual would face in the absence of the exposures characterized in this assessment.
+When assessing mixtures containing multiple suspected or known carcinogens, the risks for each chemical are summed together to determine the total excess cancer risk.
+In general, the USEPA considers excess cancer risks that are below about 1 chance in 1,000,000 (1×10^{-6}) to be so small that they are negligible.
+Excess cancer risks ranging between 1×10^{-6} and 1×10^{-4} are generally considered to be acceptable.(155)